We try to keep the major routes on the highway network working safely and effectively as weather conditions and financial resources allow.

 - inform emergency services of our actions during more severe conditions

 - encourage self-help and neighbourly cooperation in dealing with local problems

 Unfortunately, we cannot:

-- treat all the roads in Poole, as this is beyond the scope of our resources or that of any local authority
+- treat all the roads in Bournemouth, Christchurch and Poole, as this is beyond the scope of our resources or that of any local authority

-- treat footways all over Poole.
-In extended periods of snow and ice, only major pedestrian routes (e.g. town centre and travel interchanges, etc.) will be treated on a priority basis as resources allow
+- treat footways all over Bournemouth, Christchurch and Poole.
+In extended periods of snow and ice, only major pedestrian routes (e.g. town centres and travel interchanges, etc.) will be treated on a priority basis as resources allow

 - ensure that any road or footway is free of snow or ice - whether treated or not.
 Many factors affect the effectiveness of salt (e.g. traffic, temperature) and the ability to spread it (e.g. traffic congestion, rainfall, etc.)